Christian radio: North American and international availability

 Most Christian radio stations as well as programmers based in the United States are members of the National Religious Broadcasters, a Christian organization.
 There are reportedly 1,600 Christian broadcasting organizations in the U.S. They range from single stations to expansive networks.
 It is common for religious broadcasters to purchase many small broadcast translators to create networks that stretch across large regions.
 Moody Radio was the first example, and still one of the largest, though most of its stations broadcast stand-alone programming as well as network feeds.
 Z88.3 in Orlando, Florida, the WAY-FM Network, K-LOVE, Air 1, The Joy FM, Reach Radio, 3ABN Radio, Radio 74, and the Bible Broadcasting Network are other notable examples in the world.

 Christian radio expanded in the early twenty-first century.
 It became available in the United Kingdom with changes to broadcasting regulations.
 Premier Christian Radio is based in the London area where it is available on medium wave and DAB; elsewhere, it is available digitally or by Internet.
-United Christian Broadcasters is an international broadcasting and media company; radio stations are based in Albania, Australia, Canada, Denmark, New Zealand, the Philippines and the United Kingdom.
-Trans World Radio is an evangelical media distributer broadcasting Christian programs in 190 countries in more than 300 languages, TWR-UK can be heard in the United Kingdom on Sky, Freeview and online.
+United Christian Broadcasters is an international broadcasting and media company; radio stations are based in Albania, Australia, Canada, Denmark, New Zealand, the Philippines, and the United Kingdom.
+Trans World Radio is an evangelical media distributor broadcasting Christian programs in 190 countries in more than 300 languages, TWR-UK can be heard in the United Kingdom on Sky, Freeview and online.